Dr. A. Azam

 He completed his B.Sc. in Mechanical Engineering in 2010, from U.E.T.
 Lahore, Pakistan.

-Atomistic modelling of small-scale phenomenon (Ab-initio and classical static and dynamic molecular simulations)
+Atomistic modelling of small-scale phenomenon (Ab-initio and classical molecular simulations)

 Multiscale computer models for complex phenomenon